zagrosman/Students/protein-ligand docking.md

 ![image](https://user-images.githubusercontent.com/17006122/207014655-8b250cd6-7850-4dfb-b761-1cf544aad2fc.png)

+Now, close the Chimera interface and repeat the above mentioned steps for your ligand.

+**Step 2**: Ligand preparation

-3. Download or fetch the 3D conformation of your ligand from PubChem, Chemspider or other relevant chemical ligand databases.
+1. Download or fetch the 3D conformation of your ligand from PubChem, Chemspider or other relevant chemical ligand databases.
-4.
+2. Open the ligand in Chimera and repeat the above mentioned options to prepare your ligand.
+3. After ligand preparation, save the ligand in mol2 formation in your workfolder path.